pkumod/Paraphrase/README.md

 # Paraphrase
-A paraphrase dictionary for the predicates in DBpedia.
-This dictionary contains over 2000 distinct predicates in DBpedia with over 30000 paraphrase pairs, in the form of "predicate'\t'paraphrase phrase'\t'score", which combines the technologies of machine algorithms and crowdsourcing.
+A paraphrase dictionary for predicates in DBpedia, which takes advantage of existing datasets and combines the technologies of machine mining and crowdsourcing.
+It is composed of 2284 distinct predicates in DBpedia and over 30,000 paraphrase pairs in total, in the form of <predicate, paraphrase words or phrases, score>.